microsoft/teams-ai/js/samples/05.authentication/c.oauth-messageExtension/README.md

     git clone https://github.com/Microsoft/teams-ai.git
     ```

-2. In the root JavaScript folder, install and build all dependencies
+> [!IMPORTANT]
+> To prevent issues when installing dependencies after cloning the repo, copy or move the sample directory to it's own location first.

+1. If you do not have `yarn` installed, and want to run local bits, install it globally

     ```bash
+    npm install -g yarn@1.21.1
+    ```

+1. In the root **JavaScript folder**, install and build all dependencies

+    ```bash
     cd teams-ai/js
+    # This will use the latest changes from teams-ai in the sample.
+    yarn install #only needs to be run once, after clone or remote pull yarn build
+    # To run using latest published version of teams-ai, do the following instead:
+    cd teams-ai/js/samples/<this-sample-folder>
-    yarn install
+    npm install --workspaces=false
-    yarn build
+    npm run build
     ```

-3. In a terminal, navigate to the sample root.
+1. In a terminal, navigate to the sample root.

     ```bash
-    cd teams-ai/js/samples/06.auth.oauth.bot/
+    cd samples/<this-sample-folder>/
+    yarn start
+    # If running the sample on published version of teams-ai
+    npm start
     ```

-4. Duplicate the `sample.env` in this folder.
+1. Duplicate the `sample.env` in this folder.
 Rename the file to `.env`.

-5. Fill in the `.env` variables with your keys.
+1. Fill in the `.env` variables with your keys.

 ## Testing the sample